mainmatter/ember-hotspots/README.md

 ## License

-Ember Hotspots is developed by and © simplabs GmbH and contributors.
+Ember Hotspots is developed by and © [Mainmatter GmbH](http://mainmatter.com) and contributors.
 It is released under the [MIT License](LICENSE.md).